HazelHawadi/School-Report-System/README.md

 - Attendance Tracking: Add functionality to track student attendance alongside their grades.
 This could provide a more comprehensive view of student performance.

 ## Testing
+**No Errors Where Found**

 [CI Python Linter](https://pep8ci.herokuapp.com/#)

 ![python validation](assets/images/readme/python_validation.png)

+## Deployment

+## Technologies
+- Github for the source code.
+- Gitpod for creating the website.
+- Python
+- Code Institute's Gitpod Template
+- Heroku for deployment
+- Google Sheets
+- Code institute learnings
+- Techsini to create a mockup of the website
+- CI Python Linter
+- Lucidchart for the flowchart

+## Credits

+## Acknowledgement